*SPOILER ALERT! *

 Her

-curiosity merely earned her another wily grin.
-“Nah, you’ll find out soon
+curiosity merely earned her a wily grin.
+“Nah, you’ll find out soon enough.

-enough.
-I’ll give you a hint, though: you might want to get a birthday gift
+I’ll give you a hint, though: you might want to get a birthday gift soon.

-soon.
 Something in blue might be nice.
-Maybe azure blue or royal blue or
+Maybe azure blue or royal blue or perhaps…baby

 “A